 A vegan take on the classic Aussie Weis Mango Ice Cream Bars!
-A creamy mango ice cream topped with coconut ice cream perfect for a Summery treat.
+A creamy mango ice cream topped with coconut ice cream which is the perfect Summer treat.

 With vegan ice cream, rarely can you get a CREAMY mixture when you simply pour cream into a mould and freeze it.
 The trick is to use an ice cream maker!